 Reaching the first of a couple of very long, steep staircases, we stopped to admire the view from the ridge.

 The staircases are sturdy, but boy are they steep!
 One of us walked in front of Jasper while the other walked behind, but he did a good job holding onto the railing and going slow.
+If you or someone you care for has been injured, do not hesitate to contact a stairway accident lawyer for legal help.

 Looking back up from the bottom of the stairs.